yossisht9876/node.js-backend-frontend-mongodb/README.md

 node.js backend app + fronted up + mongoDB

-In this project you can find 3 folders: frontend and backend.
+In this project you can find 3 folders: frontend backend and mongodb.
-This represents standard structure and web application.
-The app is written in node.js using express framework.
+The apps is written in node.js using express framework.

 frontend app service will render the site backend app will serve as api layer for the app